Starbucks expanding parental leave benefits

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

-In addition, non-store employees who welcome a new child (whether by birth, foster or adoption) are also eligible to take 12 weeks of paid leave at 100 percent pay.
+In addition, non-store employees who are not birth mothers but who welcome a new child (whether by birth, foster or adoption) are also eligible to take 12 weeks of paid leave at 100 percent pay.
 Previously, those 12 weeks were unpaid.

 The move comes as companies are trying to retain workers given low unemployment rates.
 Overall, paid maternity and paternity leave in the United States lags behind standards elsewhere.
 Federal law requires only unpaid leave for the birth or adoption of a child, but companies including Netflix, Adobe and Microsoft have recently increased their benefits.